BioMedAI-UCSC/ReMiDi/README.md

 # ReMiDi - Reconstruction of Microstructure using Diffusion Magnetic Resonance Imaging

-## Overview

 ReMiDi is a framework for reconstructing complex microstructural geometries using diffusion MRI data, by use a differentiable diffusion MRI simulator to iteratively update the mesh.

 For more details about the method and its implementation, please refer to our paper:
 [Reconstruction of Microstructure using Diffusion Magnetic Resonance Imaging](https://arxiv.org/abs/2502.01988)

-## Method Overview
+## Overview

 ![Reconstruction Process](images/Reconstruction_example.png)

-Overview of the ReMiDi-based dMRI reconstruction pipeline.
-A 3D mesh decoded by a Spectral Auto-Encoder (SAE) is given as input to the differentiable dMRI simulator.
-The final loss function between the simulated dMRI signal and a reference signal is backpropagated to the latent of the SAE, and the mesh is iteratively updated with gradient-based learning.

-![Reconstruction Process](images/ReMiDi_pipeline.png)

 Overview of iterative reconstruction of a bent axon by ReMiDi at different gradient descent iterations.
 The ground-truth mesh is shown to the left.
 Top row: Evolution of the triangulated mesh surface.
 Bottom row: Corresponding point cloud representations of mesh vertices.
 The color scale shows Chamfer distance (lower values are better).

+## Method

+![Reconstruction Process](images/ReMiDi_pipeline.png)

+Overview of the ReMiDi-based dMRI reconstruction pipeline.
+A 3D mesh decoded by a Spectral Auto-Encoder (SAE) is given as input to the differentiable dMRI simulator.
+The final loss function between the simulated dMRI signal and a reference signal is backpropagated to the latent of the SAE, and the mesh is iteratively updated with gradient-based learning.

 ## Running Experiments